cecilartavion/Random_State_Generator/README.md

 ```
 run test_main.py grid_placement sampling_method merge_method sample_num state pop_category num_cities city_nums mod mod_prob demo_cols sampling_parameters
 ```
+Here is a description of each variable in the above script:
+- `grid_placement`: A tuple of length 2, 3, or 4.
+The grid corresponds to how each sample of `sample_num` census blocks is placed in the countryside.
+The first element of each tuple describes the method used to build the countryside and possible the cities.
+The method options are 'random', 'fixed', and 'mixed' and must be given as strings.
+The remaining elements in each tuple are positive integers.
+For the tuple lengths, the method corresponds to the length of the tuple.
+That is, the length 2, 3, and 4 tuples have the first element as 'random', 'fixed', and 'mixed' respectively.
+  - When the method is set to 'random', the first sample of census blocks is placed at grid location (0,0) (x,y coordinate locations).
+Then all of the subsequent samples are placed iteratively around what has been constructed so far for the grid.
+So for the second sample, the possible locations would be (0,1), (1,0), (-1,0), and (0,-1).
+  - When `grid_placement` is set to ('fixed',m,n), a rectangular m by n grid is made using mn samples.
+The first sample is placed in location (0,0) and the rectangle is constructed with corners (0,0), (a-1,0), (b-1,0), and (a-1,b-1).
+  - When `grid_placement` is set to ('mixed',m,n,p), a rectangular m by n grid is made using mn samples like when the method was 'fixed'.
+Then p additional samples of census blocks are added iteratively to the boundary of the rectangle using the 'random' method.
+In total, there will be mnp samples.
+-

 An example fo fully filled out command to run in the terminal would be the following:
 ```
 run test_main.py ('mixed',3,4,5) diam intervals 50 '44' all 5 4 none 0.5 ('BVAP','HVAP','WVAP','VAP') (1,1,0)